Juanma1313/Micropython-IoT-Lib/README.md

-This is an internal construction of the ``Device`` class in the form of a tree of dictionaries where all the sensors and its values are organized the application can directly pull or push any Device/sensor value using this tree and the device/sensor will act acordingly.
+This is an internal construction of the ``Device`` class in the form of a tree of dictionaries where all the sensors and its values are organized the application can directly pull or push any Device/sensor value using this tree and the device/sensor will act accordingly.

 Device tree functions:
 ----------------------